Nixill/nixill.net/csharp/nixill/utils/EnumerableUtils.md

 Returns: An enumerable over all objects from `list` that have the minimum value.

+Issues: Prior to v0.11.0, this function returned `null`, rather than an empty enumerable, for an empty input.

 ## `IEnumerable<T>.MinMany<T>(IComparer<T>)`
 `IEnumerable<T>` - Enumerates over all items in `list` that have the minimum value.